Senas23/DeployingAppService/README.md

       if: github.ref == 'refs/heads/master' && github.event_name == 'push'
       run: terraform apply -auto-approve
 ```
-Please note, the ${{ secrets.TERRAFORM }} is a Terraform API token that is stored in as a Secret in the repository.
+Please note, the TERRAFORM is a Terraform API token that is stored in as a Secret in the repository.

 Once I had this set as my Github Action, I had to edit my Terraform playbook to point it to the Terraform Cloud workspace.
 I added this [main.tf](https://github.com/metalstormbass/VulnerableAzure/blob/master/main.tf).
+The one annoyance was that I could not use variables for this peice.
+For whatever reason, Terraform will not allow this.

 ```bash
 #This info is required for Github Actions to trigger the Terraform Cloud Deployment